ethereum-optimism/optimism/specs/predeploys.md

 Address: `0x4200000000000000000000000000000000000002`

-The `DeployerWhitelist` is a predeploy used to provide additional safety during the initial phases of Optimism.
+The `DeployerWhitelist` is a predeploy that was used to provide additional safety during the initial phases of Optimism.
 It is owned by the Optimism foundation and defines the accounts that are allowed to deploy contracts to the network.